Award Winning Documentaries

 A Walk in the Park: BEAR LAKE TO GRAND LAKE

-Experience the thrill of hiking up and over majestic Continental Divide!
+Experience the thrill of hiking up and over the majestic Continental Divide!

 This scenic 17.5 mile trail explores the unique world above tree line, including the inspiring summit of Flattop Mountain.
 As the hike unfolds, endless fields of Rocky Mountain wildflowers and tumbling cascades complement the excitement of camping out in this enchanting and wild mountain paradise.